LeafCoders/cordate/README.md

 1. Set the following JVM args when starting Tomcat 7:

+  > -Dcordate.internalRosetteBaseUrl=http://rosetteHostName:rosettePortNr  // Url where server is hosted (inside proxy)
-  > -Dcordate.rosetteBaseUrl=http://rosetteHostName:rosettePortNr   // Url where server is hosted
+  > -Dcordate.externalRosetteBaseUrl=http://rosetteHostName:rosettePortNr  // Url where server is hosted (from Cordate)
   > -Dcordate.rosetteApiVersion=v1                                         // API version of Rosette to use
   > -Dnet.jawr.debug.on=false                                              // To bundle assets files (js and css)